MicrosoftDocs/biztalk-docs/his/core/included-files2.md

 ```

 > [!NOTE]
->  The TRACE.H include file is required to enable SNA tracing and use of the [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] Trace viewer utility.
+>  The TRACE.H include file is required to enable SNA tracing and use of the Host Integration Server Trace viewer utility.